kayzhu/kayzhu.github.com/about/index.md

 tagline: this site and me
 ---

-Kay Zhu is a software engineer working on [compiler for TensorFlow](https://www.tensorflow.org/performance/xla/) at Google.
-Previously he also worked at Google VR group and Google Fiber.
+Kay Zhu is a software engineer working on [TPU compiler for TensorFlow](https://www.tensorflow.org/performance/xla/) at Google.
+Previously he worked on the light field project in [Matt Pharr](http://pharr.org/matt/)'s group in Google Daydream, and before that he worked on a low-latency, real-time cloud-based video transcoding pipeline at Google Fiber.
 He occasionally refers himself in third person.

-When he's not sitting in front of a computer, you can find him watching movies in theatres, practicing judo, cycling/snowboarding on the mountains, or <del>playing with his cat at home</del> (see you on the other side of the rainbow bridge, Pp).
+When he's not sitting in front of a computer, you can find him watching movies in theatres, practicing judo, [cycling](https://www.strava.com/athletes/kayzhu)/snowboarding on the mountains, or <del>playing with his cat at home</del> (see you on the other side of the rainbow bridge, Pp).